 Homemade bone broth is one of the most medicinal food items an individual can consume.
 How to make it is extremely easy, and preserve it is even easier!
-Blog contributor, Mandy Kerns, teaches you how to make bone broth using lamb bones.
+Learn about the benefits of making a nourishing bone broth at home and then get a recipe for broth using lamb bones.

 Homemade bone broth is consumed for both medicinal and cooking purposes.
 It has been known to help with inflammation, heal the gut, and work toward soothing, and minimizing, joint issues.